"Don't use interns to fetch coffee. Period."

 What personal challenges have you encountered on your entrepreneurial journey?

 Letting go of control.
-Four years ago, I hired a director of operations, a director of human resources, a director of compliance and a director of accounting.
-I was all of the above until then.
-I could not any more.
-I was wearing lean and decided to create these roles within the company.
-I wish I would have done it sooner but being a stubborn, controlling entrepreneur who wanted everything my way, I held on.
-Looking back, it was the best thing I could have done.
-Surrounding yourself with a smarter, more experienced team has catapulted this business more than anything else.
+Four years ago, I hired a director of operations, a director of human resources, a director of compliance, and a director of accounting—I'd been handling all those roles myself.
+I wish I'd done it sooner, but as a stubborn entrepreneur who insisted on my way, I held back.
+In hindsight, building a team of smarter, more experienced leaders propelled the business further than anything else.

-Darren Metz, the owner of NovaCopy is one of our suppliers.
-After meeting with him, he saw how passionate I was about my business and growing the business and suggested that EO would be a good home.
-It turned out to be one of the best things I've done both personally and professionally.
+Darren Metz, owner of NovaCopy (one of our suppliers), saw my passion for growing the business and recommended EO.
+It's been one of the best decisions I've made, both personally and professionally.

 Related: 6 Mentoring Do's and Don'ts